digingbil/com_nxpeasycart/README.md

 -   Do **not** run Composer inside the live Joomla tree; copy or mirror the prepared `vendor/` folder alongside the component when deploying.
 -   The manifest living at `administrator/components/com_nxpeasycart/nxpeasycart.xml` follows Joomla’s discovery convention (no `com_` prefix in the filename).
 After copying the component into a site, use **System → Discover** or `php cli/joomla.php extension:discover` to register it, then complete the install from that screen.
 Joomla 5’s DI bootstrapping means no administrator entry script is required.
 -   A lightweight installer script (`administrator/components/com_nxpeasycart/script.php`) replays the base schema during install/update/discover so the `#__nxp_easycart_*` tables are always provisioned.
--   When developing via symlinks, also symlink the language files into Joomla (`administrator/language/en-GB/com_nxpeasycart*.ini` and `language/en-GB/com_nxpeasycart*.ini`) so admin menu strings resolve.
+-   Language strings are split by client: administrator strings live in `administrator/language/en-GB/com_nxpeasycart*.ini`, storefront strings live in `language/en-GB/com_nxpeasycart.ini`.
+Add new backend strings to the admin file (use `.sys.ini` only for install/discover labels) and keep storefront copy in the site file.
+When developing via symlinks, point Joomla to these paths (e.g. `/var/www/html/j5.loc/administrator/language/en-GB/com_nxpeasycart*.ini` and `/var/www/html/j5.loc/language/en-GB/com_nxpeasycart.ini`) so translations resolve.

 ## Admin SPA build